Bobohizan

-A Bobohizan (Tangaa' Kadazan term) or Bobolian (Bundu Liwan Dusun term) is a high priestess, a ritual specialist and a spirit medium in Kadazan-Dusun pagan rites.
-The office of Bobohizan or Bobolian, is also the chief preserver of Momolianism, i.e. the philosophy and way of life of the Kadazan-Dusun people.
+A bobohizan (Kadazan term) or bobolian (Bundu Liwan Dusun term) is a high priestess, a ritual specialist and a spirit medium in the pagan rites of the Kadazan-Dusun in Sabah, Malaysia.
+The head of bobohizan or bobolian, is also the chief preserver of Momolianism, i.e. the philosophy and way of life of the Kadazan-Dusun people.

-One of the primary roles of a Bobohizan is to appease the rice spirit Bambaazon during harvest festival or Kaamatan.
+One of the primary roles of a bobohizan is to appease the rice spirit Bambaazon (referred to as Bambarayon in different districts of Sabah) during harvest festival of Kaamatan.
 During the event, she will lead a procession of people from her village through the paddy field under the full moon, to give thanks and to seek a bountiful harvest for the rice-cultivating Kadazan-Dusun people.
 A Bobohizan also plays a role as a mediator between the spirits and the people.
-One of the commonest duties of a Bobohizan is to heal and cure illnesses with herbal remedies and rites.
+One of the commonest duties of a bobohizan is to heal and cure illnesses with herbal remedies and rites.

+Etymology

+Based on different Kadazan-Dusun dialects in each districts and area of Sabah, the Bobohizan term also identified as either Bobolian, Babalian, Bobolizan, Bobogo, Lumagon, Mogogondi, Omboh, Penyupi, or Tantagas.
+Among the Kadazan-Dusun, it is called bobolian or bobohian in one Tambunan Dusun dialect while bobohizan are more popularly among the coastal Kadazan dialect, bobolizan among the Rungus, babalian in Murutic languages, and balian or mininiow in Paitanic languages.